Powered by SchoolDash

 Attendance: About average.
 Pupil absence rates and the incidence of persistent absence are both roughly average.

 Disadvantaged pupils: About average.
-Progress up to age 16 is about average.
-Destinations at 16 are above average.
-Progress at 16-18 is about average.
-Destinations at 18 (allowing for attainment) are poor.
+Progress up to age 16 is below average.
+Destinations at 16 are excellent.
+Destinations at 18 (allowing for attainment) are below average.

 Sixth form: Below average.
-Attainment is below average, progress is about average and destinations at 18 (allowing for attainment) are below average.
+Attainment is below average, progress is about average and destinations at 18 (allowing for attainment) are about average.

 Representation: Out of balance.
 The socio-economic mix is slightly out of balance with the local community, while ethnic representation is out of balance with the local community.
 Show details